jax-parker/Farming_Quiz_For_Kids/README.md

 > As a first time visitor, I want to be able to understand how to navigate to the next question.<br>
 > As a first time visitor, I want to use the site to improve my knowledge of farming.<br>
 > As a returning  and frequent visitor, I want to be familiar with the site and use my experience to to navigate through the quiz.<br>
-> As a returning and frequent visitor, I want to use the site to improve m y knowledge of farming.<br>
+> As a returning and frequent visitor, I want to use the site to improve my knowledge of farming.<br>
 ![Question Section](assets/readme-images/question-section.png)

 ### The child will be able to see an encouraging message at the end of the game which is personalised to them.
 They will then have a choice to replay the game or navigate back to the start.